tadmn/FastFourier/README.md

 this fork is built as a static library and is thus simplified somewhat (and doesn't require installation of the shared lib alongside your binaries).

-Currently, this fork only supports macOS and Windows x86_64.
+This fork supports macOS, Windows x86_64, & Linux x86_64.

 ## Setup